 His military education includes the Armor Officer Basic and Advanced Courses, Combined Arms Staff and Services School, Command and General Staff College, Dual Status Commander Qualification Program, the United States Army War College and the Senior Executives in National and International Security course, Harvard Kennedy School.
 He holds a Masters in Strategic Studies from the Army War College and a Bachelors of Architecture from the University of Tennessee.

 Maj.
 Gen. Holmes commanded armor and armored cavalry units at the company, battalion, and brigade levels.
 He served as an armored cavalry squadron commander in Operation Iraqi Freedom in 2004 and again as the Regimental Commander in Iraq in 2010 with the 278th Armored Cavalry Regiment.
 Duty with warfighting units include: 1st Infantry Division; 42nd Infantry Division, and the 3rd Infantry Division.
-He has also commanded the 194th Engineer Brigade in the Tennessee
+He has also commanded the 194th Engineer Brigade in West Tennessee.

 Maj.
 Gen. Holmes national level positions include serving as the Deputy Chief of Engineers in the Pentagon and Deputy Commanding General for First Army, Army level command with the responsibility for assisting the Commanding General with the training, readiness, and mobilization of all Army National Guard and Army Reserve units across the United States and two U.S. territories.